google/comprehensive-rust/src/user-defined-types/let-control-flow.md

 ## let-else

 `if-let`s can pile up, as shown.
 The `let-else` construct supports flattening this nested code.
+Rewrite the awkward version for students, so they can see the transformation.

 The rewritten version is:
 ```rust